 My obsession with endurance started soon after I left school.
 I just decided one day to begin training for the New York City Marathon.
 I ran it.
 And then ran it again for another seven years.
 Along the way I became interested in cycling and triathlon.
 I did a few century rides, and then a couple of Ironman triathlons.
 It's the classic pattern of addiction really — keep upping the challenge to get the same reward.

 In 2015 I reached a milestone when I rode the entire route of the Tour de France.
-Having watched the tour for so long, it was always a dream to ride it and experience it first hand — to see the small towns, smell the bakeries and patisseries, and feel how much pain was actually involved in crossing those mountains.
+Having watched the tour for so long, it was always a dream to ride it and experience it first hand — to see the small towns, smell the bakeries, and feel how much pain was actually involved in crossing those mountains.
 It was an amazing, life-changing journey for me.

 I believe that all of the things we take in (view, consume, experience, etc.) stay in our subconscious and then manifest themselves in what we create.
 I'm confident my experience of riding the tour will show up in my work, whether I like it or not.